AumitLeon/webdev-workshop/README.md

 **Links:**

-Links are what allow us to link to other pages and other websitese.
+Links are what allow us to link to other pages and other websites.
 Links are invoked with the `<a>` tag, but in order to get it to work properly, we'll need to specify the `href` attribute.
 The `href` attribute is basically what the link should point to.
 ```html
 <a href="https://www.google.com/"> This link points to Google.com!</a>
 ```